The present benchmark was conducted on 2025-06-17 on a Intel® Core™

 element of the total production vector1.

-Results shows that {fio} is generally faster and uses significantly less memory than the other two implementations, especially for larger matrices (≥500x500).
-The memory usage of {fio} is approximately half that of Base R and 12% of that used by {leontief}.
+Results shows that {fio} is generally faster than the other two implementations, especially for larger matrices (≥500x500).

 # set seed